Summer Institute on Neurodevelopmental Disabilities | UC Davis MIND Institute

 About the Conference

 We invite you to attend our annual Summer Institute on July 25, 2025, a one-day conference.
-This event is ideal for professionals, researchers, individuals with disabilities, family members, disability advocates, community members, students and trainees.
+This event is ideal for professionals, researchers, individuals with disabilities, family members, disability advocates, policymakers, community members, and students/trainees.

 Bridging Science and Real Lives: Research, Practice, and Advocacy in Neurodevelopmental Disabilities